MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/run-and-debug.md

 ---
-title: Debug Azure apps using the Azure Developer CLI Visual Studio Code extension and Visual Studio
+title: Run and debug apps enabled for Azure Developer CLI (azd) Preview
-description: How to use the VS Code extension for Azure Developer CLI and Visual Studio to run and debug locally.
+description: Learn how to use the VS Code extension for Azure Developer CLI and Visual Studio to run and debug locally.
 author: puicchan
 ms.author: puichan
 ms.date: 06/20/2021